akawu123/akawu123/README.md

 - 🌱 I’m currently learning .ethical hacking..
 - 💞️ I’m looking to collaborate on creative ideas
 - 📫 How to reach me israelakawu604@gmail.com and www.instagram.com/israel_akawu.ng
-- 😄 Pronouns: i love you
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: i want to be the best
+- ⚡ Fun fact: i want to be the best football player

 <!---
 akawu123/akawu123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.